 Alpine Guides' Helicamps are a light-weight alternative to our alpine ski touring/mountaineering trips.
-We tour in Mount Cook Heliski's exclusive terrain in the Liebig Range of Aoraki/Mount Cook region.
+We tour in Mount Cook Heliski's exclusive terrain in the Liebig Range, Gammack and Ben Ohau ranges of Aoraki/Mount Cook region.
 Helicamps run in Spring (September to mid-October), and helicopter transport in and out of the mountains is included.
 With your professional guide you will tour and camp amongst New Zealand's premier heliskiing terrain.

-The Liebigs are perfectly suited to touring due to the variety of runs in different valleys, all easily accessible from campsites along the crest of the range.
+The terrain is perfectly suited to touring due to the variety of runs in different valleys, all easily accessible from campsites along the crest of the range.

 Diversity of slope angle, and aspect, means we have a much better chance of accessing good snow and safe (or steep) lines compared to touring on the glaciers.
 Without crevasse hazard your rope and harnesses can also be left behind!